wstaelens/EntityFramework.Docs/entity-framework/core/providers/cosmos/limitations.md

 ## Azure Cosmos DB SDK limitations

-Some functionality supported by most EF Core database providers are not supported by the Azure Cosmos DB SDK.
+Some functionality supported by most EF Core database providers isn't supported by the Azure Cosmos DB SDK.
 This includes synchronous APIs.

 > [!WARNING]
 > Since there are no sync versions of the low level methods EF Core relies on, the corresponding functionality is currently implemented by calling `.Wait()` on the returned `Task`.
 This means that using methods like `SaveChanges`, or `ToList` instead of their async counterparts could lead to a deadlock in your application